Avarice03/web-portfolio/personal-website.md

 ### 10 points for a blog

-- As a user, I can read at least one blog written by you on your website, with a minimum of 800 words.
+-<DONE> As a user, I can read at least one blog written by you on your website, with a minimum of 800 words.
 Topic can be anything under the sun.
-- The blog section should be in a different page from the rest of the personal website with a link from the navigation UI.
+-<DONE> The blog section should be in a different page from the rest of the personal website with a link from the navigation UI.

 ### 10 points for deploying